HerrickSpencer/HerrickSpencer.github.io/_drafts/Cancer/cancer-chemo-infusion-4-of-6.md

 The sun came out after the treatment and my mood lifted.
 We had lunch at a pasta restaurant in Kirkland.
 Then we went home and I mowed the lawn... as is the tradition in chemo.

 ## Day 1 of cycle

+Last night went ok, but it was prophetic that the symptoms started off earlier this time.
+I didn't have any pain, but I had heartburn from this day forward, and importantly my arms and legs felt like lead weights.
+This was a portent for things to come.

+I took my shot as fast as possible to get it out of the way... but it's depressing that there were 6 more shots waiting in the fridge. ($200 ea FYI)

 ## Day 2 of cycle

+This night I had some super bad nausea.
+So... for the first time ever I decided it would be ok to take some of the nausea medicines I was given for this purpose.
+Well, let me tell you, these seemed like I'd taken an opiod!
+Within 10 min I was 'loopy' and very drowsy.
+I actually sent a text to Fiona and Karen to tell them that if they saw me walking around at night to make sure I wasn't sleepwalking my way to the car for a night time dream cruise.

 ## Day 3 of cycle

+Similar night... but this time I didn't take the meds for fear of becoming a zombie.
+Nausea was tamped down with some Graham crackers and water.
+It was a tough day anyway... everyone was feeling the stress.
+Fiona got some bad news, and everything parenting wise was tough.

+However, HB did have two successes... he completed a 500pc Groot Lego set meant for 10+... and more importantly... lost his first tooth.
+Well, really it was his first lost naturally.
+He's lost a few others due to vitamin gummies.
+(These are the devil's dentistry tool)

 ## Day 4 of cycle